The Secret River by Kate Grenville Analysis

 Night

-This resource is for students in Year 11 studying the Victorian Mainstream English Curriculum, AOS1, Unit 1, Reading & Creating Texts.
+This resource is for students studying in the Victorian Mainstream English Curriculum.

 Context of Night by Elie Wiesel